A Space-Time Transformer for Precipitation Nowcasting: Related work

 \subsection{W4CC 2023}

 Tasks did not change between 2022 and 2023.

-This year, researchers at Alibaba Cloud proposed a mixture-of-experts-inspired-solution to both the ``core'' and ``transfer learning'' competition tracks \cite{li2023precipitationpredictionusingensemble}.
+This year, researchers at Alibaba Cloud proposed a mixture-of-experts (MoE) inspired solution to both the ``core'' and ``transfer learning'' competition tracks \cite{li2023precipitationpredictionusingensemble}.
 The authors design a ``predictor'', which samples multiple times from a WeatherFusionNet backbone, and a ``controller''; the latter module produces a final output as a weighted combination of the expert predictions.
-In addition to being a minor extension of prior works, the proposed model employs an arduous three-stage training scheme.
-The aforementioned work is still preferable to \cite{kumar2023skilfulprecipitationnowcastingusin}, who simply finetune a NowcastNet \cite{Zhang2023} on the challenge dataset.
+In addition to being an extension of prior work, the proposed model employs a slightly cumbersome three-stage training scheme.
+Their approach is still preferable to \cite{kumar2023skilfulprecipitationnowcastingusin}, who simply finetune a NowcastNet \cite{Zhang2023} on the challenge dataset.
 In \cite{han2023learningrobustprecipitationforecaster} an augmentation technique is proposed to sample linear interpolations of the original training samples.
-By formulating precipitation forecasting as a multi-class, video classification task (where each per-pixel class represents a discrete interval of precipitation, the authors may employ a modified dice-loss with an added ordinal prior (i.e., under-predictions are punished more heavily than over-predictions).
-While certainly performant, this approach is heavily engineered and therefore may generalize poorly to new tasks and datasets
+By formulating precipitation forecasting as a multi-class, video classification task (where each per-pixel class represents a discrete interval of precipitation), the authors are able to employ a modified dice-loss with an added ordinal prior (i.e., under-predictions are punished more heavily than over-predictions).
+While certainly performant, this approach is heavily engineered and therefore may generalize poorly to new tasks and datasets.